| This is one episode I will never

 around us.
 Tumultuous cracks of thunder were coming right on

+top of the flashes.
 It was just a matter of time before we were hit and, sure enough, one

 tremendous bolt did finally strike the top of my mast - Ouch!